diem/off-chain-reference/specs/travel_rule_data_exchange.md

 </pre>
 </details>

-The __dependencies_ list tracks the object versions that are necessary for a command to succeed.
-It allows server and client to detect commands that conflict, since they would list the same object version in their __dependencies_ lists.
+The __reads_ list tracks the object versions that are necessary for a command to succeed.
+It allows server and client to detect commands that conflict, since they would list the same object version in their __reads_ lists.
 In such cases only one of the conflicting commands should proceed and be 'successful', and the other one should be a 'failure'.
 When a command status is successful, the objects with versions in the __create_versions_ list are created and may be used by subsequent commands.
-All object versions listed in the __dependencies_ list of a successful command become unavailable to subsequent commands.
+All object versions listed in the __reads_ list of a successful command become unavailable to subsequent commands.

 ### PaymentObject